 These are videos I made to celebrate various school anniversaries of SKH Lam Woo Memorial Secondary School.
+There were big projects involving a lot of work finding, digitizing and retouching old photos and videos.

 1. 45th Anniversary Video: How to Build a School